 By the time you’re done with your divorce, you usually want to be done with your ex, too.
 Unfortunately, if you have kids together, talking to your ex is not optional.
 You’re going to have to talk to your ex about schedules, money, parenting issues, and more.
 What’s more, you’re going to have to … Read more about 10 Tips for How to Talk to Your Ex About the Kids (Without Losing it!)

 If you are a parent and you are facing divorce, one of the first things you probably thought about was, “What is going to happen with the kids?”
 You have visions of having to spend weekends and holidays without them.
 You worry about what will happen to the kids when they are not with you.
 Most of … Read more about How to Make a Co-Parenting Schedule That Works!

 Engaging in a custody battle is rarely worth the pain and the price you will pay.
 It will drain your bank account and devastate your kids.
 It is arguably the most emotionally destructive war you can wage in divorce court.
 But, sometimes you have no choice.
 We have all read the stories of the … Read more about 15 Custody Battle Tips When Fighting is Your Only Option

 Have you ever stopped to wonder why we use the same word – “custody” – to describe the right to care for our children and the imprisonment of criminals?
-It seems a little strange once you actually start to think about it.
-Maybe that is why the Illinois legislature just eliminated “custody” in all … Read more about Is Custody Dead?
-Understanding the New Illinois Divorce Law
+It seems a little strange once you actually think about it.
+Maybe that's why the Illinois legislature recently eliminated child custody in … Read more about Is Custody Dead?
+Understanding Child Custody in Illinois

 Most divorcing couples embroiled in a custody battle think that the way they can win custody is by proving that their spouse is a terrible parent.
 They think that if they can persuade their kids to want to live with them, the judge will award them custody.
 They think that if they can show that their … Read more about How to Lose Your Custody Battle